-The duty on public authorities to provide reasons for the procurement decisions they take is a legal obligation of considerable importance in the area of public procurement.
+The duty on public authorities to provide reasons for the procurement decisions they take is a legal obligation of considerable importance in public procurement law.
 A failure to provide sufficient reasons potentially leaves an authority open to legal challenge and the failure to provide such reasons may be a ground for the annulment of a procurement decision.

 From a legal perspective, the provision of reasons to losing tenderers is required (i) to enable the tenderer to assert its right to bring a challenge to the decision and (ii) if such a challenge is brought, to enable the Court or other reviewing body to exercise its functions of reviewing the decision that has been taken.
 If reasons are not given, then a losing tenderer will not know whether it has grounds to initiate a challenge.
 Similarly, without the benefit of an expression of reasons, it is difficult for a court to review the legality of the decision.
 At a more general level, the provision of feedback to losing bidders ought, in any event, to form part of good procurement practice.